Huangjisoo Pure Daily Foaming Cleanser (Deep Clean)

 The Huangjisoo foam cleansers are said to also gently remove makeup which suggests they perform a double cleanse in one step.
 As this one is a Deep Cleanse, I decided to test it in this capacity also (I didn’t do such a test for the brightening version, focusing only on it’s ability as a second step cleanser).
 There is a warning on the packaging to ensure the product does not enter the eyes (to rinse immediately if it does).
 Firstly, I like to see the progress I am making when removing makeup.
 I open my eyes during the process to see if I need to keep going.
 Secondly, in general, I dislike using foaming cleansers for makeup removal, preferring the gentle full face application of cleansing oils and balms.
 But for the purpose of a comprehensive review, here goes!

 A cotton pad certainly helped as can be seen in the next photo, but there was still makeup left on my skin even after swiping hard and reapplying a second round of cleanser.
 As such, I wouldn’t recommend using this for anything more than removal of a light foundation/BB/CC cream or equivalent.
-There are far better products for such cleansing, my personal preference being oils and balms.
+There are far better products for makeup removal.

 The 99.5% natural formulation of the Huangjisoo Pure Daily Deep Clean Foaming Cleanser is safe and fresh.
 It feels silky on the skin, generates a lightweight foam and cleans effectively without stripping the moisture barrier.
 However, it didn’t remove makeup well at all, suggesting that it should only be used as the second step of a double cleanse.
 I believe it is suitable for all skin types.